lheres/review-pipeline/README.md

 ## Prerequisites

 Requires git, docker and docker-compose to be installed.
+To view the analysis results, install Jupyter notebook

 ## How to run